Customer Service

 • Average number of employees less than 50

-Financial statements are supplied in Spanish or Catalan depending on where the filings have been made.
+Financial statements are supplied in Spanish or Catalan depending on regional requirements.

 Annual Return